 - Take moral responsibility for the workplace culture.
 If an atmosphere of bullying or discrimination thrives, you’re not off the hook just because you’re not directly involved.

 - Sponsor and support initiatives that foster change in these areas.
 Leverage your influence and social power to get everyone on board.

 Connect with Your Human Resources Representative

-If you have experienced or witnessed workplace discrimination, it’s important that you take advantage of all supports at your disposal.
+If you have experienced or witnessed workplace discrimination, it’s important that you take advantage of all support at your disposal.
 Always be sure to reach out to HR.

 It is their responsibility to help work through issues, foster difficult conversations among the leadership and the staff, and help protect underrepresented employees from racism, discrimination, and harassment.